 Overview

-Kinova is a service robotics company founded in 2006 in Boisbriand, Quebec, Canada, originally starting with the development of assistive robot arms for people with upper body disabilities.
-The company was founded when founder Charles Deguire was inspired by the robot arm that his uncle Jaco, who was living in a wheelchair due to muscular dystrophy, had built himself.
-The first product ‘Jaco’ was also named after him.
-(Wikipedia)
+Kinova is a service robotics company co-founded in 2006 in Boisbriand, Quebec, Canada by Charles Deguire and Louis-Joseph L’Ecuyer, originally starting with the development of assistive robot arms for people with upper body disabilities.
+The company was founded when co-founder Charles Deguire was inspired by the robot arm that his uncle Jacques Forest (nicknamed “Jaco”), who was living in a wheelchair due to muscular dystrophy, had built in the 1980s using windshield wiper motors, bicycle wires, and lamp parts.
+Jacques passed away in 1993, but the first product ‘Jaco’ was named after his nickname.
+(Wikipedia, IEEE Spectrum)

 Currently, Kinova has expanded its business into three areas: Assistive, Research, and Industrial, and is used in over 50 countries worldwide and in more than 500 academic and industrial research centers.
 It has been adopted by world-leading institutions such as Google and Johns Hopkins University.
 (Trade Commissioner Canada)